Vanessa Amy Davina Wilson, PhD

 American Society of Primatologists

-Wilson, V. A. D., Inoue-Murayama, M. & Weiss, A. (in press).
+Wilson, V. A. D., Inoue-Murayama, M. & Weiss, A. (2018).
 A comparison of personality in the common and Bolivian squirrel monkey (Saimiri sciureus and Saimiri boliviensis).
-Journal of Comparative Psychology.
+Journal of Comparative Psychology, 132(1), 24.

 Wilson, V. A. D., Weiss, A., Humle, T., Morimura, N., Udono, T., Idani, G., Matsuzawa, T., Hirata, S. & Inoue-Murayama, M. (2017).
 Chimpanzee personality and the arginine vasopressin receptor 1A genotype.
 Behavior Genetics, 1-12.